sonyahack1/VulnHub/Empire_Lupinone/Empire_LupinOne___25.11.2025.md

 ```

-> We get a hint telling us about a `private ssh key` hidden `somewhere here`.
+> We get a hint that `a private SSH key` is hidden `somewhere here`.
 It also says the key is protected by a `passphrase` and the brute force dictionary - `fasttrack` (important to remember).

 > We continue fuzzing in `/~secret/`.
 Search for the `private ssh key`: